 And so we have this idea that kind of hope creates this resource for us.
 And when we’re not hopeful, that resource goes away.
 And one of the things that Kent and I are interested in is whether there’s a third element in this – which is when hope scares you, when you’re frightened of it, when you have fear of hope.
 Does it get in the way of that resource getting to you?
 And this image of this person here is really the image of somebody who sees the well for motivation, the light for motivation, as poisoned, and so the very thing that moves us forward in life is the thing that they’re terrified of.

-Now, this is stuff that I’ve sort of generated working with people with severe psychiatric issues, who have gone through major kind of experiences of depression of disappointment in their lives.
-But I actually feel like this idea of fear of hope applies to all of us.
+Now, this is stuff that I’ve sort of generated working with people with severe psychiatric issues, who have gone through major kind of experiences of depression or disappointment in their lives.
+But I actually feel like this idea of “fear of hope” applies to all of us.
 All of us have some level of fear of hope.
-You’ll never hear a theologian say “Go out there and hope and it’s easy.”
+You’ll never hear a theologian say, “Go out there and hope, and it’s easy.”
 It’s always connecting a sense of courage to hope.
 Hope is not an easy event.

 They don’t locate positive events about to happen, less so than someone that’s hopeless.
-When you think about it, like a graduation’s coming up, a hopeless person’s like, “Yeah, a graduation’s coming up.”
-A person who’s scared of hope, they might want to ignore that graduation, because that’s this hopeful event, they don’t want to be involved in something that’s raising their hopes or getting them excited.
+When you think about it – like, a graduation’s coming up, a hopeless person’s like, “Yeah, a graduation’s coming up.”
+A person who’s scared of hope, they might want to ignore that graduation, because that’s this hopeful event, and they don’t want to be involved in something that’s raising their hopes or getting them excited.

-Now, one of the things that is interesting about this work – and this is important now, but we’ll get to it later – is this idea that the high hope and high fear focus counterfactuals – it gets to counterfactuals in this way, and this will become important later.
+Now, one of the things that is interesting about this work – and this is important now, but we’ll get to it later – is this idea that the high hope and high fear focus on counterfactuals.
+It gets to counterfactuals in this way, and this will become important later.
 It gets to counterfactuals through this poor relationship with emotions, that people with high hope and high fear of hope, they develop this poor relationship to their emotions, and something about that gets into this point of counterfactuals.

 All of these things end up with a story about somebody that’s like a high diver who’s afraid of heights.
 And so when we think about people who are kind of stuck – even in our own lives, where we’re stuck, we’re kind of passive about things.
 Maybe something’s going on that’s actually not passive, that’s kind of agitated – a contemplation about “What will I do?
 Will I actually make this leap?
 Will I actually move forward?”
 And then the fear: “What happens if I begin to hope?
 What happens if the thing I do is successful?
 And when I have to hope more, I guess.”